emscripten-core/emscripten/site/source/docs/api_reference/preamble.js.rst

 	:returns: The result of the function call as a native JavaScript value (as in ``returnType``).
 	:opts: An optional options object.
 It can contain the following properties:

 			- ``async``: Implies that the ccall will perform an async operation.
 This assumes you are using the Emterpreter-Async option for your code.
-When using this option, the ccalled function cannot return a value (it can't be received synchronously anyhow); instead, ccall will return a function that you should call after all asynchronous operations conclude (the function does some cleanup).
+When using this option, the ccalled function cannot return a value (it can't be received synchronously anyhow).

 	..
 COMMENT (not rendered): The ccall/cwrap functions only work for C++ functions that use "extern C".
 In theory ordinary C++ names can be unmangled, but it would require tool to ship a fairly large amount of code just for this purpose.